mridang/traefik-superheader/README.md

 #### Configuring the X-DNS-Prefetch-Control Header

 This header can be configured by the "x-dns-prefetch-control" header to control DNS prefetching.

-The valid values with the explanations are as follows:
+The valid values are as follows:

-- `off`: Disables DNS prefetching.
 - `on`: Enables DNS prefetching.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: X-DNS-Prefetch-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-DNS-Prefetch-Control)